vitest-dev/vitest/docs/guide/mocking.md

 **Type:** `() => MockInstance`

-Does what `mockClear` does and makes inner implementation as an epmty function, so it will always return `undefined`.
+Does what `mockClear` does and makes inner implementation as an epmty function (returning `undefined`, when invocked).
 This is useful when you want to completely reset a mock back to its initial state.

 If you want this method to be called before each test automatically, you can enable [`mockReset`](/config/#mockReset) setting in config.